Progressive Subsampling for Oversampled Data - Application to Quantitative MRI: Related Work and Preliminaries

 \section{Related Work and Preliminaries}

 \textbf{Problem Setting} Suppose we have an oversampled dataset $ \textbf{x} = \{ \textbf{x}_{1}, ..., \textbf{x}_{n} \} \in \mathbb{R}^{n \times N} $ where each sample has $ N $ measurements $ \textbf{x}_{i} \in \mathbb{R}^{N} $.
 The aim is to subsample $ M < N $ measurements $ \widetilde{\textbf{x}} = \{ {\widetilde{\textbf{x}}_1, ..., \widetilde{\textbf{x}}_n} \} \in \mathbb{R}^{n \times M}, \ \widetilde{\textbf{x}}_{i} \in \mathbb{R}^{M} $, with the same M elements of each $ \textbf{x}_{i} $ in each $ \widetilde{\textbf{x}}_{i} $.
 We aim to lose as little information as possible when choosing $ \widetilde{\textbf{x}} $, thereby enabling the best recovery of the full data set $ \textbf{x} $.
 We therefore have two interconnected problems i) choosing which measurements to subsample, ii) reconstructing the original measurements from the subsampled measurements.
-We determine this by (i) by constructing a binary mask $ m $ containing $ M $ ones and $ M-N $ zeros so $ \widetilde{\textbf{x}} = m \cdot \textbf{x} $, (ii) with a neural network $ \mathcal{R} $. \\ \\ \textbf{SARDU-Net and Dual-Network Approaches} The SARDU-Net \cite{grussu2020,pizzolato2020,grussu2021}, which is used for model-free quantitative MRI protocol design and won the MUDI challenge \cite{pizzolato2020}, has two stacked neural networks, trained in unison.
+We achieve this by (i) constructing a binary mask $ m $ containing $ M $ ones and $ N-M $ zeros so $ \widetilde{\textbf{x}} = m \cdot \textbf{x} $, (ii) with a neural network $ \mathcal{R} $. \\ \\ \textbf{SARDU-Net and Dual-Network Approaches} The SARDU-Net \cite{grussu2020,grussu2021,pizzolato2019}, which is used for model-free quantitative MRI protocol design and won the MUDI challenge \cite{pizzolato2019}, has two stacked neural networks, trained in unison.
 The first network learns weight $ w $ from $ \textbf{x} $. $ N - M $ smallest values of $ w $ are clamped to $ 0 $ and the first network subsamples and selects the measurements, by outputting $ \textbf{x} \cdot w $.
 The second network then predicts the original data from $ \textbf{x} \cdot w $.
-Related dual-network approaches include \cite{dovrat2019learning}, which processed large point clouds, differing from our problem, as we do not assume our data has a spatial structure.
-We build upon the SARDU-Net and it is a baseline in our experiments. \\ \\ \textbf{Recursive Feature Elimination (RFE)} One of the most common paradigms for feature selection is RFE, which has a long history in machine learning \cite{zheng2018,scikitlearnrfe}.
-Recursively over steps $ t = 1,... , T $ RFE prunes the least important features based on some task-specific importance score, successively analyzing less and less features over successive steps.
-We use a form of RFE in PROSUB. \\ \\ \textbf{Neural Architecture Search (NAS)} Selecting neural network architecture hyperparameters e.g. number of layers and hidden units, is a task-dependent problem, where the most common strategies are random search~\cite{bergstra2012random} or grid search~\cite{larochelle2007empirical}.
-NAS approaches, see e.g. \cite{elsken2019}, outperform classical approaches with respect to time required to obtain high-performing models.
+Related dual-network approaches include \cite{dovrat2019}, which processed large point clouds, differing from our problem, as we do not assume our data has a spatial structure.
+We build upon the SARDU-Net and we use it as a baseline in our experiments. \\ \\ \textbf{Recursive Feature Elimination (RFE)} One of the most common paradigms for feature selection is RFE, which has a long history in machine learning \cite{scikitlearnrfe,zheng2018}.
+Recursively over steps $ t = 1,... , T $, RFE prunes the least important features based on some task-specific importance score, successively analyzing less and less features over successive steps.
+We use a form of RFE in PROSUB. \\ \\ \textbf{Neural Architecture Search (NAS)} Selecting neural network architecture hyperparameters e.g. number of layers and hidden units, is a task-data-dependent problem, where the most common strategies are random search~\cite{bergstra2012} or grid search~\cite{larochelle2007}.
+NAS approaches, see e.g. \cite{elsken2019}, outperform classical approaches with respect to time required to obtain high-performing models and can broadly be seen as a subfield of Automated Machine Learning (AutoML) \cite{hutter2019}.
 PROSUB uses a generic NAS paradigm which optimizes network architectures over successive steps $ t = 1,... , T $ in an outer loop.
 In an inner loop, with fixed architecture (and fixed $ t $), we perform standard deep learning training across epochs $ e = 1,..., E $, caching network training and validation performance $ r_{t}^{e} $ after each epoch.
 At the end of step $ t $, the previous losses $ \{ r^{i}_{j} : i \leq E, j \leq t \} $ are used to update the network architectures for step $ t + 1 $.
-Our implementation is based on AutoKeras \cite{jin2019auto} NAS, with Keras-Tuner \cite{omalley2019}, which has good documentation and functionality.
+Our implementation is based on AutoKeras \cite{jin2019}, with KerasTuner \cite{omalley2019}, which has good documentation and functionality.